TheOdinProject/curriculum/foundations/installations/computer_basics.md

 This section contains a general overview of topics that you will learn in this lesson.

-* Understand computer software and hardware
+* Computer software and hardware
-* Able to take screenshots
+* How to take screenshots
-* Importance of passwords
+* The importance of strong passwords

 ### Assignment